bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## Setup

-Here's some code to get you started.
+Here’s some code to get you started.
 Notice that:

 - `cities` and `states` are hard coded (for this exercise).
 - A `FormBuilder` instance is injected as the `fb` property.